 Breaking the Impasse

 The study examines the causes, impacts and challenges of protracted internal displacement, and it proposes an approach that allows IDPs to reach self-sufficiency sooner.
 Recommendations are then made to key stakeholders, such as national Governments and the United Nations, on concrete actions to take to implement this approach and effectively address protracted internal displacement.
-The study features five country case studies: Colombia, the Democratic Republic of the Congo (DRC), the Philippines, Somalia and Ukraine.
+The study features five country case studies: Colombia, the Democratic Republic of the Congo, the Philippines, Somalia and Ukraine.
 Each case study highlights good practices and presents tailored recommendations.

 Reducing protracted internal displacement

 While each situation is unique and requires tailored solutions, this paper offers valuable insights on how to best combine short- and long-term initiatives of international organizations, local partners and governments, while taking into account the needs of IDPs and host communities as well as market forces.
 With the benefit of hindsight and evaluated projects, this research contributes to our knowledge about the sustainability of such initiatives.
-I thank the authors for undertaking such timely research and would welcome a follow-up report in a few years, as we seek to maximize humanitarian-development collaboration to reduce the vulnerabilities of internally displaced persons and others in need.